Giordano Bruno: Last years of wandering, 1585–1592

 In October 1585, Castelnau was recalled to France, and Bruno went with him.
 In Paris, Bruno found a tense political situation.
-Moreover, his 120 theses against Aristotelian natural science soon put him in ill favor.
+Moreover, his 120 theses against Aristotelian natural science soon put him in ill favour.
 In 1586, following a violent quarrel over these theses, he left France for Germany.

-In Germany he failed to obtain a teaching position at Marburg, but was granted permission to teach at Wittenberg, where he lectured on Aristotle for two years.
+In Germany, he failed to obtain a teaching position at Marburg, but was granted permission to teach at Wittenberg, where he lectured on Aristotle for two years.
 However, with a change of intellectual climate there, he was no longer welcome, and went in 1588 to Prague, where he obtained 300 taler from Rudolf II, but no teaching position.
 He went on to serve briefly as a professor in Helmstedt, but had to flee again in 1590 when he was excommunicated by the Lutherans.

-During this period he produced several Latin works, dictated to his friend and secretary Girolamo Besler, including De Magia (On Magic), Theses De Magia (Theses on Magic) and De Vinculis in Genere (A General Account of Bonding).
+During this period, he produced several Latin works, dictated to his friend and secretary Girolamo Besler, including De Magia (On Magic), Theses De Magia (Theses on Magic) and De Vinculis in Genere (A General Account of Bonding).
 All these were apparently transcribed or recorded by Besler (or Bisler) between 1589 and 1590.
 He also published De Imaginum, Signorum, Et Idearum Compositione (On the Composition of Images, Signs and Ideas, 1591).

 In 1591 he was in Frankfurt, where he received an invitation from the Venetian patrician Giovanni Mocenigo, who wished to be instructed in the art of memory, and also heard of a vacant chair in mathematics at the University of Padua.
-At the time the Inquisition seemed to be losing some of its strictness, and because the Republic of Venice was the most liberal state in the Italian Peninsula, Bruno was lulled into making the fatal mistake of returning to Italy.
+At the time, the Inquisition seemed to be losing some of its strictness, and because the Republic of Venice was the most liberal state in the Italian Peninsula, Bruno was lulled into making the fatal mistake of returning to Italy.

 He went first to Padua, where he taught briefly, and applied unsuccessfully for the chair of mathematics, which was given instead to Galileo Galilei one year later.
 Bruno accepted Mocenigo's invitation and moved to Venice in March 1592.
-For about two months he served as an in-house tutor to Mocenigo, to whom he let slip some of his heterodox ideas.
+For about two months, he served as an in-house tutor to Mocenigo, to whom he let slip some of his heterodox ideas.
 Mocenigo denounced him to the Venetian Inquisition, which had Bruno arrested on 22 May 1592.
 Among the numerous charges of blasphemy and heresy brought against him in Venice, based on Mocenigo's denunciation, was his belief in the plurality of worlds, as well as accusations of personal misconduct.
 Bruno defended himself skillfully, stressing the philosophical character of some of his positions, denying others and admitting that he had had doubts on some matters of dogma.
 The Roman Inquisition, however, asked for his transfer to Rome.
-After several months of argument, the Venetian authorities reluctantly consented and Bruno was sent to Rome in January 1593.
+After several months of argument, the Venetian authorities reluctantly consented, and Bruno was sent to Rome in January 1593.